-The Supervisory Board may at all times suspend a member of the Managing Board.
-If the Supervisory Board fails to adopt a resolution on his or her dismissal or extension of the suspension within three months after suspension of a member of the Managing Board, the suspension will be terminated.
-The suspension may only be extended once for a maximum term of three months.
-The suspended member will be given the opportunity to account for his or her actions at the General Meeting, in which the General Meeting will be given the opportunity to advise on the intended dismissal.
-The suspendend member may arrange for an adviser to be present for assistance in that meeting.
+The Supervisory Board and the General Meeting may at all times suspend a member of the Managing Board.
+If the General Meeting fails to adopt a resolution on his or her dismissal within three months of suspension of a member of the Managing Board, the suspension will be terminated.
+The suspended member will be given the opportunity to account for his or her actions at the General Meeting and he or she may arrange for an adviser to be present for assistance in that meeting.
+Members of the Managing Board can only be dismissed by the General Meeting.